tomachalek/kombo/README.md

             if (action.name === 'QUERY_VALIDATION_DONE') { /* we wait for model B here */
                 return null; // by returning no synchronization data we say: "stop waiting" }
-            return syncData; // by returning original syncData we say: "not interested in this action"
+            // by returning original syncData we say: "not interested in this action"
+            // (= do not send the action down the stream) return syncData;

         }).pipe(
             concatMap((matchingAction) => doSomeAsyncStuff(matchingAction.payload))